-Three of these TCEs would affect Section 4(f) properties since they would be required during construction activities along SR 1.
-The TCEs at Coyote Creek Bridge/Location 1 would be required for staging and access to the bridge abutments and wingwalls.
+One of these TCEs would affect Section 4(f) properties since they would be required during construction activities along SR 1.
 The TCE at Olema Creek Bridge North/Location 4 would be required for staging.
-Therefore, all three TCEs would only result in short-term, temporary impacts.
+Therefore, this TCE would only result in short-term, temporary impacts.